giraycakr/discretemath/README.md

 ### Syllabus for MAT 107 Discrete Mathematics (Spring 25)
 ---
-Not that the syllabus is prepared with the help of Deepseek-R1
+Note that the syllabus is prepared with the help of Deepseek-R1

 ---
 **Course Title**: Discrete Mathematics